General information

 How do I create a PFML account or log in to my PFML account?

 No, PFML and FMLA are separate programs that will run at the same time if you are eligible for both.
-FMLA is a federal program that provides unpaid time off and offers certain job protections.
-PFML is a paid family and medical leave program offered by the Commonwealth of Massachusetts that also offers job protections.
+FMLA is a federal program that offers you unpaid time off and certain job protections.
+PFML is a state administered program that offers you paid family and medical leave and job protections, if you qualify.
 Learn how PFML is different than FMLA.

 Can I accrue vacation and sick time while receiving PFML benefits?